mcabbott/LazyStack.jl/README.md

 * When writing this I missed [`SplitApplyCombine.combinedimsview`](https://github.com/JuliaData/SplitApplyCombine.jl#combinedimsviewarray), which is very similar to `stack`, but doesn't handle tuples.
 * Newer than this package is [StackViews.jl](https://github.com/JuliaArrays/StackViews.jl) handles both, with `StackView(A,B,dims=4) == StackView([A,B],4)` creating a 4th dimension; the container is always one-dimensional.
 * [`Flux.stack`](https://fluxml.ai/Flux.jl/stable/utilities/#Flux.stack) similarly takes a dimension, but eagerly creates an `Array`.
-* Finally, [CatViews.jl](https://github.com/ahwillia/CatViews.jl) offers a lazy `vcat`.
-But the package is old and I think not so fast.

 The lazy inverse: